 In what seems to be a bloodless coup, the military known as the Zimbabwe Defence Forces (ZDF) took over operations in the country’s capital, Harare.

-Following the sack of the Vice President, Emmerson Mnangagwa for no substantial reason, the military hinted at stepping into the politics to avoid further misconducts in the ruling party.
+Following the sack of the Vice President, Emmerson Mnangagwa for no substantial reason, the military hinted at stepping into the politics to avoid further misconducts in the ruling party, the Zanu-PF.

-The seeming Zimbabwe military takeover has attracted more local and international concerns.
-Zimbabwe is in a tensed state at the moment.
+The seeming Zimbabwe military takeover attracted more local and international concerns as Zimbabwe fell into a tensed state.

-However, the military who has taken over the nation’s broadcasting network (Zimbabwe Broadcasting Corporation) has unequivocally stated that the ongoing transition is in no way a coup but a necessary step to curb political misconducts by “criminals” who surround the presidency.
+However, the military who took over the nation’s broadcasting network (Zimbabwe Broadcasting Corporation, ZBC) unequivocally stated that the transition is in no way a coup but a necessary step to curb political misconducts by “criminals” who surround the Zimbabwean government, particularly the presidency.

 Meanwhile, the army chief of staff Major Gen Sibusiso Moyo who read the statement on air advised the people to go about their normal regular businesses.
 He also assured the people that Robert Mugabe and his household are safe and secure.

 The statement also went on to assure the judiciary that their independence will not be tampered with.
 While the army solicits that all security services should “co-operate for the good of our country”, it did not forget to mention that any sought of provocation would “be met with an appropriate response.”

-Also, all military and police personnel on leave have been ordered to return to active duty.
+Also, all military and police personnel on leave were ordered to return to active duty.
 At that moment, neither Mr Mugabe who was still assumed to be the president, not his aid was permitted to speak to his people

-It would be recalled that the First Lady in the month past accused Mnangagwa and his allies of plotting a coup.
+It would be recalled that in the months preceding the military parade, the First Lady accused Mnangagwa and his allies of plotting a coup.

 At the time of the military takeover, the VP was the known likely successor of the President.
 As their relationship got strained, Grace Mugabe came into the picture with her strong ambition to succeed her husband.
 The tussle between the two top figures divided the ruling party, ZANU-PF into factions.

-The military seizure placed the longtime leader Robert Mugabe under house arrest and deploying armoured vehicles to the streets of the capital, Harare and though the military says the takeover is to curb the excesses of political criminals, many believe it was spurred by the latest sack of the VP last Monday.
+The military seizure placed the longtime leader Robert Mugabe under house arrest and deploying armoured vehicles to the streets of the capital, Harare and though the military says the takeover is to curb the excesses of political criminals, many believe it was spurred by the latest sack of the VP.

-Reports say that some senior government officials have been arrested and detained.
+Reports say that some senior government officials were arrested and detained.
 Reuters’ source confirmed that Finance Minister Ignatius Chombo was among those in military custody.

 Chombo is a ZANU-PF politician and a supporter of Grace Mugabe’s bid to succeed her husband.